hammzj/cypress-load-balancer/README.md

                                Can be used with "--files".
 Overrides finding Cypress specs by configuration file.
                                                            [array] [default: []]
+      --removeEmptyRunners     If true, will remove empty runners and only return the number of runners that have files.
+If false, retains any empty runner arrays.
+In most cases, this should remain as true as providing any empty buckets to "--spec" may inadvertently result in Cypress failures.
+                                                       [boolean] [default: true]
       --format, --fm           Transforms the output of the runner jobs into various formats.
                                "--transform spec": Converts the output of the